 The Newtown Creek Alliance helps revitalize watershed communities by playing a leadership role in area-wide brownfield redevelopment planning, creating programs that improve the environmental profile of industrial businesses, and engaging in workforce development to create local green jobs.
 Our work supports environmental, economic and human health.

-Michael Heimbinder (Chairperson & Project Manager) is Founder and Executive Director of HabitatMap, a Brooklyn based non-profit that builds web-tools to support grassroots environmental organizing.
+Michael Heimbinder (Chair) is Founder and Executive Director of HabitatMap, a Brooklyn based non-profit that builds web-tools to support grassroots environmental organizing.
 He is also a technical advisor to the Organization of Waterfront Neighborhoods where he consults on solid waste management issues in New York City.
 Michael is a graduate of Colorado College and received his M.A. in International Affairs from the New School for Social Research.

 Dorothy Morehead serves on Community Board 2 of Queens, chairing the Environmental Committee.
 She is a founder and board member of ARROW (Astoria Residents Reclaiming Our World).
+Board member and vice president of the Sunnyside Chamber of Commerce.
+Serves on the Montauk Cutoff Coalition to redevelop MTA property into an environmental hub in Long Island City.
+Active with HarborLAB, an organization offering kayaking and environmental activities to NYC youth in Long Island City and at the Neversink Reservoir.
 She served as president of the Sunnyside Foundation for more than fifteen years, as president of the Parents Association of City-As-School and on the boards of the Greater Astoria Historical Society and Rosewood Chamber Ensemble.
 She has served as president of her property owners for more than twenty years and has conducted walking tours of Sunnyside Gardens Historic District for U.S. and foreign university architecture and city planning schools.
 Dorothy has a degree in Urban Studies from Queens College with a minor in Earth Studies.
 She is a real estate broker in Sunnyside.

 Thomas Outerbridge has worked in recycling for more than 23 years, including for the State of Maine, the NYC Department of Sanitation, and his own business.
 Since 2003, he has worked for Sims Metal Management.
 He is General Manager of Sims Municipal Recycling (SMR), and responsible for processing and marketing New York City’s curbside recyclables.
 SMR operates waterfront facilities on Newtown Creek, the Bronx River, Gowanus Bay, and at Claremont Terminal in Jersey City.